Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 * **MANAGEMENT** — Who makes decisions?
 * **FUNDRAISING ABILITY** — Determines the ways you can raise funds (Shares, stock, grants, gifts)

-*We're going to use this chart so we don't lose out minds:*
+*We're going to use this chart so we don't lose our minds:*

 ![](https://github.com/Orthelious/PDCP_Spring2019/blob/master/images/BusiStruct_None.png)
 ***